SardineMilk/hypixel_skyblock_calculators/README.md

 &nbsp;
 **Usage**:

-'request_bazaar_data.py' fetches bazaar price data from hypixel's api every 10 minutes.
+'get_bazaar_data.py' fetches bazaar price data from hypixel's api every 30 minutes.

-'process_raw_data' creates a csv file from the raw bazaar data.
-Run this every time you get new data.

 'shard_calculator' prints out a list of fusion crafts, ordered by profit per craft
 - Change 'buy_order' and 'sell_order' variables if you don't want to instabuy/sell.
 This will increase profit a lot.
+- Set the CROCODILE_LEVEL variable to the level of your Crocodile shard.
+This will add random chance to your profits, so feel free to leave at 0
 - The 'snapshot' variable is the timestamp of the bazaar data the calculator will use.
 Change this to whatever the most recent data is.

 &nbsp;